-Once you have edited the security settings, the settings are refreshed on the computers in the organizational unit linked to your Group Policy Object:
+Once you've edited the security settings, the settings are refreshed on the computers in the organizational unit linked to your Group Policy Object:

-When a computer is restarted, the settings on that computer will be refreshed.
+- When a device is restarted, the settings on that device will be refreshed.

-To force a computer to refresh its security settings as well as all Group Policy settings, see the Gpupdate [LH] command-line tool.
+- To force a device to refresh its security settings and all Group Policy settings, use gpupdate.exe.

 Precedence of a policy when more than one policy is applied to a computer

 For security settings that are defined by more than one policy, the following order of precedence is observed: